ollim1/Tiralabra-2023lk/doc/design.md

 The programming language of choice is C. In addition to this I can use Java, C++, Haskell and Python.
 The project documentation is written in English

+The algorithms to be implemented are Huffman and Lempel-Ziv-Storer-Szymanski (LZSS).

 ## Data structures

 Huffman: